codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/coveralls-testing.md

 toc: true
 ---

-[Coveralls](https://coveralls.io/) is a web service that allows users to track the code coverage of their application over time to optimise test coverage.
+[Coveralls](https://coveralls.io/) is a web service that allows users to track the code coverage of their application over time in order to optimize the effectiveness of their unit tests.
 This section details how coverage reports can be generated and forwarded to Coveralls with every Codefresh build.

 Analysis reports displayed within Coveralls dashboard:
 {% include image.html